Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Mental Process and Emotional Imbalances (what to look for)

-The lungs release or expel the old, old thoughts, old emotions, old obsessive ways, old sadness and old grief, but to let go of the old the lungs have to empty (to become full one must first become empty) to become full with the new, expelling the old, anxious obsessive emotional breathing patterns being replaced with new, breathing in the now, emotional breath patterns changes the emotional content of the moment especially if the breath has learnt to access being in the moment.
+The lungs release or expel the old, old thoughts, old emotions, old obsessive ways, old sadness and old grief, but to let go of the old the lungs have to empty (to become full one must first become empty) to become full with the new, expelling the old, anxious obsessive emotional breathing patterns being replaced with new, breathing in the now, emotional breath patterns changes the emotional content of the moment especially if the breath has learnt meditation of breath to access being in the moment.

 Part of the lungs (and large intestines) job is to let go of things, sort out the waste from the usable, eliminate toxic waste and use the good, the mind uses this process too but can be fooled to into letting negativity stay within in the mind/body tainting the thoughts and feelings.

 The heart (and small intestines), fire element emotional energy, shen has a controlling affect on the metal element. (lungs/large intestine), and if the metal element (shen) energy is weak (or weakened), the mental energy could produce feelings of loss (grief) and the (previously repressed) baggage that comes along with grief (deep sadness) could take control, it can be a lonely place to be emotionally (constantly grieving).

 If you learn to be (being) at one with yourself (partly through the freedom of deep controlled breathing) how can you not eventually achieve some kind of peace.

 Note: Negative feelings and emotions are the opposite to positive feelings and emotions, the negative has its place, recognizing negativity allows us to learn, let go (the opposite to holding on) and be more open to all that is good because we can recognize the bad (emotion and feeling) moments, arming ourselves against its (holding on too tightly is negative) pain.